 Six different colors are on offer for the MegablastUltimate Ears

-Our second entry from Ultimate Ears is the Megablast, the company's flagship wireless waterproof speaker.
+Our third and final entry from Ultimate Ears is the Megablast, the company's flagship wireless waterproof speaker.
 This device has Alexa built in, so you can speak to the Amazon assistant just as you do with your Echo speaker at home, only this one is water resistant and can be taken wherever you like.

 With Alexa (and an internet connection via the speaker's own Wi-Fi) you can stream music from Amazon Prime, Pandora, Deezer and Spotify, or tune into digital radio from TuneIn, iHeart Radio and Sirius.
-Or, via Bluetooth you can stream music from your smartphone.
+Or, via Bluetooth you can stream music from any music app on your smartphone.

 Multiple Megablast speakers cannot be paired together, which is a shame, but the Wi-Fi connection at least means it will receive software updates and improvements over time, Ultimate Ears says.